“The Truth Behind Myths of Nuclear Power and Renewable Energy in Germany”

 Whether the decision is right or wrong, the Greens didn’t make it.
 In 2011, black and yellow initiated the nuclear phase-out.
 Chancellor Angela Merkel (CDU) announced the switch to renewable energy at a press conference at.
 Next to her: Philipp Rösler (FDP) and Peter Ramsauer (CSU).

 The fact is: the energy law takes effect, the last three nuclear power plants are shut down and there is no turning back for the time being.
 Of course, the exit also has consequences for consumers.
 The security of supply is not at risk, emphasizes Robert Habeck (Greens).
-Energy prices could still rise. (moe)
+Energy prices might still rise. (moe)

 1681702779